 When you’re in a city like Los Angeles, sometimes you just want to dress up and go out to the theater, opera, a concert or the ballet.
 My favorite place for a classy night out is the Dorothy Chandler Pavilion, part of the Los Angeles Music Center complex, the third largest performing arts center in the United States.

-I won’t even try to tell you about all the great performances coming up this year, but I can give you a heads up on a few performances that have special ticket offers available for nearly half price from a couple of savvy sources (skip down the page for discount tickets).
+I won’t even try to tell you about all the great performances coming up this year, but I can give you a heads up on a few performances that have special ticket offers available for nearly half price from a couple of savvy sources.

 I had the pleasure of attending the opera Madame Butterfly with my mother-in-law, an LA native and season ticket holder.
 All I can say is they do everything right.
 I felt like I was in on a ritzy Hollywood movie set.

 This gorgeous venue, named after Dorothy Buffum Chandler, is set up with 3197 elegant seats across four tiers.
 You will love the Pavilion’s eye-popping curved stairways and huge hanging chandeliers, which have made appearances in a few films over the years.